 A vacation package combines multiple travel elements into an all-inclusive price.
 This price is usually lower than if the elements were purchased separately.
 Volume purchasing makes this possible.
 Any of the following elements (or others) can be present in a package: air transportation, lodgings/accommodations, meals, motorcoach, rail or private vehicle, entertainment, car rental, airport transfers, sightseeing, etc. One or more destinations can be involved, and optional elements can be added.

 A tour operator puts together travel "packages" involving a number of different elements: airlines, ground transportation, hotels, restaurants, local guides and other services for one or more destinations.
-These packages are sold to the public, usually through travel agents.
+These packages are sold to the public, usually through travel advisors.

 Besides lower price, the traveler enjoys peace of mind and convenience.
 Prepayment covers all major expenses, so that money concerns are minimized.
 On group tours, there is the added camaraderie of other travelers.
-Tour operator representatives visit destinations in advance of tours, checking hotel quality, dining facilities, equipment, etc. This advance planning allows realistic information to be passed along to travel agents, and then to their clients.
+Tour operator representatives visit destinations in advance of tours, checking hotel quality, dining facilities, equipment, etc. This advance planning allows realistic information to be passed along to travel advisors, and then to their clients.

 The vast majority of tours and vacation packages go off like clockwork.
-But should a legitimate complaint arise during your trip, such as a service not provided or severe disappointment in quality or performance, the matter usually can be resolved with the assistance of your travel agent and/or tour operator.
+But should a legitimate complaint arise during your trip, such as a service not provided or severe disappointment in quality or performance, the matter usually can be resolved with the assistance of your travel advisor and/or tour operator.
 Remember, it is in their best interest to resolve all legitimate complaints as quickly and fairly as possible, because a satisfied customer comes back for more, and refers others.